microsoft/mdatp-devicecontrol/python/README.md

     validate            Validate the configuration
     apply               Apply the package to Intune
     delete              Delete the package from Intune
+    patch-graph         Patches the graph SDK to work with dc

 options:
   -h, --help            show this help message and exit